 So, what is the best VR headset for sim racing?
-There are some great ones to choose from, and here are the 5 best VR headsets for sim racing:
+The 5 best VR headsets for sim racing are:

 Each of these VR headsets comes with its own advantages and disadvantages, and so we have gone into some more depth on the features of each one below.
 It’s not just as simple as which one has the highest resolution display, and there are a lot of things to consider before you buy one.

 What To Look For In A Good Sim Racing VR Headset

 When buying a VR headset specifically for sim racing, there are a few things you need to consider alongside the aspects that you would normally have to think about when purchasing a VR headset for any other purpose.
 Sim racing offers a unique gaming experience, and so you need to make sure you pick an option that is suited to sim racing and not simply gaming in general.